Respiratory symptoms got you breathless? Try our canine respiratory PCR panel -- we test for 6 canine respiratory pathogens from 1 nasal swab.

 Molecular testing using PCR (Polymerase Chain Reaction) has revolutionized the way veterinarians, researchers, zoos, breeders and other animal care facilities maintain animal health and obtain disease data.

-In PCR testing, nucleic acid -- DNA or RNA -- is isolated from the specimen, then amplified (after an extra reverse transcription step in the case of RNA) using highly specific primers complementary to known target pathogen sequences.
-References and controls are run simultaneously; internal controls monitor extraction and PCR efficiency.
-Amplified sequences are visualized and recorded using state-of-the-art protocols and instrumentation.
+In PCR testing, nucleic acid -- DNA or RNA -- is isolated from a specimen, then amplified (after an extra reverse transcription step in the case of RNA) using highly specific primers complementary to known target sequences.
+Positive and negative controls are run simultaneously; internal controls monitor extraction and PCR efficiency.
+Each sample is run in duplicate aliquots to check repeatability.
+Amplification is visualized and recorded using state-of-the-art protocols and instrumentation.

 How is molecular, PCR-based testing complementary to other kinds of testing?